polina-tsvilodub/MLinPractice/DOCUMENTATION.md

     * training a neral network might require even more data and is computationally quite expensive.
 Furthermore, optimizing the architecture of the network itself goes beyond the scope of such a project and might be an overkill for the task.
     * logistic regression is limited in that it only makes use of a linear combination of the features in logit space.
 This linearity assumption might be too strong when dealing with textual data.
     * random forest classifiers are not well-suited for data containing continuous features.
     * given general experience, an SVM is usually a good choice for a basic but robust classifier.
 It is computationally easier and might use a non-linear projection kernel, such that it might be better suitable for higher-dimensional data.
-From personal experience, it also performs reasonably well on textual data.
+From experience, it also performs reasonably well on textual data.

 Last but not least, sklearn also provides an simple API for using SVMs.
-For training the SVM, we chose to use sklearn's `GridSearchCV` method.
+For training the SVM, we chose to use sklearn's `GridSearchCV` method (see "Evaluation schema" below).
-We decided to use 5-fold cross validation for training the classifier in order to maximally make use of our data (see "Evaluation schema" below).
 The classifier with the best-performing hyperparameters which is refit on the entire training dataset is then used for the downstream steps.

 **Implementation**

 The classifier is implemented in `code/classification/run_classifier.py`.
 The file implements two classifiers:
-    * the main SVM classifier as an instance of `sklearn.svm.SVC`
+    * the main SVM classifier as an instance of `sklearn.svm.LinearSVC`
+        * given that the size of our training dataset exceeds tens of thousands of samples, the more efficient `LinearSVC` implementation was used (not the basic `SVC` classifier).
+        * the classifier is implemented with the parameter `dual=False` because our number of features is smaller than the number of samples
+        * the SVM is ft using `GridSearchCV` (see "Evaluation schema" below)
     * the baseline dummy classifier as an instance of `sklearn.dummy.DummyClassifier` (see below)
     * the computation of an evaluation metrics suite for each of the classifiers (see below)
         * evaluation results are stored in `.csv` files in the `results/` directory.

+      Returns a trained sklearn classifier instance.

 ## Evaluation Metrics

 The classifier needs to be evaluated in order to assess how well it generalizes to predicting virality of unseen tweets.
 There are many different evaluation techniques, different with respect to their interpretability in different use cases.